 Me: Well, let’s go step by step.
 One important tip before the actual checklist: finalise a postal address which you will use for all the correspondence.
 It can be your friend’s address or your shared accommodation address or you can even rent a post box if you don’t have fixed accommodation.
 Just finalise it before you proceed to apply for any government services like Medicare or TFN.
 This will help you have all your correspondence in one place.

 Buy a sim card and activate it.
 Many mobile operators such as Vodafone, Optus, Telstra usually have shops on the airport itself where you can buy the sim card.
 It’s a good idea to compare plans for different providers and finalise the most suitable plan before coming to Australia.
 That way all you have to do is buy a sim and activate it when you arrive in Australia.
+Usually, there are various special offers going for each of the providers.
+It’s good idea to check all the offers and choose the most suitable one before buying the plan.

 Buy a pass for public transport.
 In Melbourne and regional Victoria, you need to buy Myki pass whereas in Sydney and surrounding areas you need Opal card.
 Brisbane, Gold Coast and all the major suburbs in Queensland use Go card.
 Other cities have similar kind of travel pass in place.
 Depending on your location, you need to buy appropriate pass and recharge it with sufficient amount.